Almost-All-Natural Mint Nanaimo Bars (made with dates and chick peas!)

 Bottom: In a food processor, finely grind the almonds.
 Add the cocoa powder and pulse until combined.
 Add the pitted dates and mix until the mixture starts to hold together when squeezed.
 Pulse in the cococonut.
 Line an 8x4 inch pyrex with waxed paper.
 Empty the mixture into the dish and using a measuring cup or your hands, press the brownie mixture into the pyrex (push really hard to make them compress).

 Middle: In a food processor, combine the beans and dates.
 Puree until smooth and no lumps remain.
-Add the flour and buzz to incorporate.
+Add the margarine/coconut oil/sunflower oil and flour and buzz to incorporate.
 Add the peppermint flavouring and food colouring until you reach a pale green colour.
 Spread ontop of the bottom brownie layer trying to make it as even as possible.

 Top: In a double-boiler, combine the oil, peppermint extract and chocolate.
 Stir until melted.
 Let cool slightly before spreading on top of the middle layer.
 Refrigerate until firm (a couple hours).
 Cut into squares and serve